We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many topical treatments for acne contain witch hazel.
 Its astringent properties make it a good option for people with oily skin.

-Witch hazel may help soothe rashes on the skin, as it reduces inflammation.
-It is best to avoid putting it on any area where the skin is broken or oozing, however.
+Witch hazel may help soothe rashes on the skin, as it

 Some caregivers use witch hazel on diaper rashes, but there is little research to prove whether this is safe or effective.